 I used to make this recipe with more coconut milk, but it was too rich for me.
 My updated vegan hot cocoa recipe uses some full fat coconut milk plus soy or almond milk for a better balance of fat and flavor.
 There is still a coconut taste, so if coconut isn’t your thing, I’d suggest using all soy or almond milk.
 The cocoa won’t be as rich, but it won’t taste of coconut.
 You could also use vegan creamer in place of the coconut milk, if that’s your speed.

 I also use brown sugar in my recipe instead of white sugar, because I like what the molasses from the brown sugar adds to the flavor mix.
 If molasses isn’t your thing, just go for regular white sugar.

 So many options!
 The basic recipe is below – adjust however you like to suit your tastes!

 Yield: 4 cups; about 6-8 servings, depending on your mug size

 - 1 15 ounce can full fat coconut milk

 - 1 teaspoon cinnamon

 - In a large pot or Dutch oven, whisk cocoa powder and coconut milk together until the powder is mostly dissolved.
 It won’t dissolve completely at this point, so don’t worry if there are small lumps in there.

-- Add the rest of the ingredients.
-Heat on low, stirring constantly, until the cocoa powder is totally dissolved.
-Serve immediately.
+- Add the rest of the ingredients, except the booze.
+Heat on medium-low, whisking constantly, until the cocoa powder is totally dissolved and the cocoa is heated through